stove-labs/granary/README.md

 ## Example with [sotez](https://www.npmjs.com/package/sotez)

-You can find an attached example of `sotez.rpc.getBalance` in the `examples/` folder.
+You can find an attached example of `sotez.node.query` in the `examples/` folder.

 #### Running the example